interzoid/interzoid-platform/interactive-api-tool/README.md

-You can generate an API call corresponding to your results to for integration and automation purposes:
+You can generate an API call corresponding to your results for integration and automation purposes: